package os

 Open opens the named file for reading.
 If successful, methods on the returned file can be used for reading; the associated file descriptor has mode O_RDONLY.
 If there is an error, it will be of type *PathError.

 OpenFile is the generalized open call; most users will use Open or Create instead.
 It opens the named file with specified flag (O_RDONLY etc.).
-If the file does not exist, and the O_CREATE flag is passed, it is created with mode perm (before umask).
+If the file does not exist, and the O_CREATE flag is passed, it is created with mode perm (before umask); the containing directory must exist.
 If successful, methods on the returned File can be used for I/O. If there is an error, it will be of type *PathError.

 Pipe returns a connected pair of Files; reads from r return bytes written to w.
 It returns the files and an error, if any.